11 March 2024 · By Carly Hibbins

-LED light therapy is growing in popularity.
-It’s a proven treatment for a load of skin conditions without pain or needles.
-Naturally, people are becoming curious about blue LED lights and if they should invest in LED light therapy at home.
-To help, we’re answering some common questions about LED tech below.
+Blue light therapy is growing in popularity.
+It’s a proven treatment for many skin conditions that doesn’t include pain or needles.
+Naturally, people are becoming curious about blue light therapy for the skin, and if they should invest in blue light therapy at home.
+To help, we’re answering some common questions about the differences between red and blue light therapy, and the pros and cons of blue light therapy below.

 What does LED stand for?

 LED (light-emitting diodes) light therapy comes in a range of colors for different wavelengths.
 Blue light is made up of the shortest waves and carries the most energy.
-Everyone knows about the blue light that comes from their screens that can keep you awake at night, however, in specific, concentrated doses blue LED light can do wonders for your skin.
+Everyone’s heard about the blue light from our screens that can keep us awake at night, but not many people know about the benefits of blue light therapy—specifically, that concentrated doses of blue LED light therapy can actually do wonders for our skin.

 Light therapy started out as NASA technology.
 Now it's used across a range of visible light spectrums to offer unique skin and pain relief benefits.
-Blue LED light treatment uses blue light emitting diodes to kill acne-causing bacteria on the skin.
+Blue light facials use blue LED (light-emitting diodes) to kill acne-causing bacteria on the skin.
+Blue LED light therapy benefits also include reducing the skin's natural oil production (sebum), to manage shine, blackheads and clogged pores—ideal for anyone with mild to moderate acne.

 blue light treatment